8ctopus/apache-php-alpine/README.md

 A super light docker web server with Apache and php on top of Alpine Linux for development purposes

-- Apache 2.4.41
+- Apache 2.4.41 with SSL
-- php 7.3.16 with Xdebug
+- php 7.3.16
+- Xdebug debugging from host
 - composer
 - zsh

-The docker image size is 65MB.
+The docker image size is 66 MB.

 ## cool features

 - Apache and php configuration files are exposed on the host.
+- https is configured out of the box.
 - All changes to the config files are automatically applied (hot reload).
 - Xdebug is configured for remote debugging (no headaches).